USS Tombigbee: World War II

 The tanker remained on the Guam-Ulithi "express" water supply run through January 1945.
 On 7 February, while she was steaming toward Guam, orders rerouted Tombigbee to Saipan.
 Subsequently removed to Tinian with a full load of water, she supplied water until 19 February, when she joined Task Group (TG) 50.9 and got underway for the Volcano Islands.
 At 09:24 six days later, Tombigbee was detached from the task group and entered the harbor at Iwo Jima.
-There, the water carrier lay-to and kept out of the line of fire of the supporting battleships, cruisers, and destroyers.
-Rough seas hampered her water-discharging operations, but the need for fresh water overrode considerations, such as the desire to avoid minor hull damages caused by the ships bumping and scraping each other in the tossing waves.
+There, the water carrier lay-to and kept out of the line of fire of the supporting warships.
+Rough seas hampered her water-discharging operations, but the need for fresh water overrode the need to protect the ship from rough-sea damage.

-After remaining in the Iwo Jima area until 9 March, the ship proceeded to Guam, where she reloaded her holds with more of her precious liquid cargo.
+After remaining in the Iwo Jima area until 9 March, the ship proceeded to Guam, where she reloaded her holds with water.
 Later in the month, Tombigbee joined the invasion force heading for the Ryūkyūs.